 Should I collect my new passport in person?

 It is also possible to send your passport back to you using Royal Mail Special Delivery or someone else can collect it on behalf of you with an authorisation letter and photo ID.
-Please note that if your previous passport is still valid at this time it must be annulled before the delivery or collection.

 Can I take a passport photo at the Embassy?